-ABSTRACT:
+ABSTRACT

-The diagnosis of arrhythmogenic cardiomyopathy is challenging especially in children at risk of adverse events.
-Analysis of cardiac junctional protein distribution may have diagnostic and prognostic implications but its utility is limited by the need for a heart sample.
-We previously reported that buccal mucosa cells show a similar pattern of protein redistribution to the myocardium of adult patients with ACM.
-To establish when junctional protein localization abnormalities first occur and whether and correlate with progression of clinically apparent disease, we analysed serial buccal naccosa samples of children and adolescents from families with known ACM-causing varionts.
-We found that junctional protein re-localization does not correlate with the presence of an ACM-causing variant but instead correlates with the onset of disea. a.
-No changes are seen in buccal smears until there is clinical evidence of disease.
-I audition, progressive shifts in the distribution of some proteins correlate with warsening of the disease phenotype.
-Finally, we observed restoration of junctional signal for Cx43, the major ventricular gap junction protein, in a patient with a favourable response to anti-arrhythmic therapy.
-Our results indicate that analysis of buccal mucosa cells, may be a totally safe, inexpensive and non-invasive tool for risk stratification and potentially monitoring response to treatment in children from families with ACM variants.
+Background: The diagnosis of arrhythmogenic cardiomyopathy (ACM) is challenging especially in children at risk of adverse events.
+Analysis of cardiac myocyte junctional protein distribution may have diagnostic and prognostic implications, but its utility is limited by the need for a myocardial sample.
+We previously reported that buccal mucosa cells show junctional protein redistribution similar to that seen in cardiac myocytes of adult patients with ACM.

-Key words: Arrhythmogenic Cardiomyopathy (ACM), Sudden Cardiac Death (SCD), novel prognostic test, cheek smear analysis, desmosomal proteins, Connexin43 (Cx43)

-INTRODUCTION:
+Objectives: We aimed to determine when junctional protein distribution abnormalities first occur in children with ACM variants and whether they correlate with progression of clinically apparent disease.

+Methods: We analyzed buccal mucosa samples of children and adolescents with a family history of ACM (n = 13) and age-matched controls (n = 13).
+Samples were immunostained for plakoglobin, desmoplakin, plakophilin-1 and connexin43 and analyzed by confocal microscopy.
+All participants were swabbed at least twice with an average interval of 12-18 months between samplings.

+Results: Junctional protein re-localization in buccal mucosa cells did not correlate with the presence of ACMcausing variants but instead occurred with clinical onset of disease.
+No changes in protein distribution were seen unless and until there was clinical evidence of disease.
+In addition, progressive shifts in the distribution of key proteins correlated with worsening of the disease phenotype.
+Finally, we observed restoration of junctional signal for Cx43 in patient with a favorable response to anti-arrhythmic therapy.

+Conclusions: Due to ethical concerns about obtaining heart biopsies in children with no apparent disease, it has not been possible to analyze molecular changes in cardiac myocytes with the onset/progression of clinical disease.
+Using buccal smears as a surrogate for the myocardium may facilitate future studies of mechanisms and pathophysiological consequences of junctional protein redistribution in ACM.
+Buccal cells may also be a safe and inexpensive tool for risk stratification and potentially monitoring response to treatment in children bearing ACM variants.

+1. Introduction

-Arrhythmogenic cardiomyopathy (ACM) is a familial myocardial disease characterized by a high incidence of ventricular arrhythmias and sudden cardiac death particularly in young individuals and athletes.1 The diagnosis of ACM can be challenging because of variable age-related expression of disease and incomplete genetic penetrance.
+Arrhythmogenic cardiomyopathy (ACM) is a familial myocardial disease characterized by a high incidence of ventricular arrhythmias and sudden cardiac death particularly in young individuals and athletes [1].
+The diagnosis of ACM can be challenging because of variable age-related expression of disease and incomplete genetic penetrance.
 This is especially true for the prospective identification of children and young adults at risk of adverse events.